Vtg Stencils US No. 2

-The Vtg Stencil fonts from astype are based on real world stencils from several countries.
-The US No.2 design was derived from an original one inch Reese's Eureka stencil kit.
+The Vtg Stencil fonts from astype are based on real-world stencils from various countries.
+The US No.2 design was drawn from an original one inch Reese's Eureka stencil kit.

 For a fitting companien ornament font have a look to Vtg Stencil Ornaments A.

 |Historic US-American Trademarks and Companies for letter brass stencil plates|

 |selling sets of single stencil plates in a "Roman" design|

 |Heureka by S.W.
 Reese & Co., Chicago, Illinois||interlocking plates||1876|

 |Reese's by C.H.
 Hanson Co.
 Chicago, Illinois||interlocking plates||1866-1960|

 |Eugene L. Tarbox, 87 Nassau St., New York||interlocking plates (adjustable)||ca. 1830|

 |New York Stencil Works, 87 Nassau St. New York||simple plates||1888-1917|